Send your event data from RudderStack to Amazon S3.

 S3 Bucket Name: Enter your S3 bucket name.

-Prefix: If specified, RudderStack creates a folder in the bucket with this name and pushes all data within that folder.
+Prefix: If specified, RudderStack creates a folder in the S3 bucket with this name and pushes all data within that folder.
 For example, s3://<bucket_name>/<prefix>/.

 IAM Role ARN: Enter the ARN of the IAM role.

 In both the role-based and access key-based authentication methods, you need to set a policy specifying the required permissions for RudderStack to write to your S3 bucket.
-Refer to the Permissions section for more information.
-If you’re using your S3 bucket as an intermediary object storage for a warehouse destination, then refer to the S3 permissions for warehouse destinations section.

 Encryption

-When the Enable Server Side Encryption is enabled in the S3 destination settings, RudderStack adds a header x-amz-server-side-encryption with the value AES256 to the PutObject request.
+When you enable the Enable Server Side Encryption dashboard setting while configuring your S3 destination, RudderStack adds a x-amz-server-side-encryption header with the value AES256 to all the PutObject requests.
 S3 then encrypts the object with the AES256 encryption algorithm.
+For more information, see S3 encryption with S3 managed keys.

 This site uses cookies to improve your experience while you navigate through the website.
 Out of